haoxins/haoxins.github.io/archived/2021-programming-fluent-python-2nd.md

     may pick one of them to proceed.
   - When we write Python code, we have no control over the GIL.
-But a built-in function or an interfaces at the *Python/C* API level can release the GIL while running time-consuming tasks.
+But a built-in function or an extension written in `C` or any language that interfaces at the *Python/C* API level can release the GIL while running time-consuming tasks.
   - Every Python standard library function that